Qualification Regulations

 An advanced course studying the current issues in occupational safety and health, which involves the recognition, evaluation and control of health hazards in the work environment, including the study of noise, ventilation systems and air pollution.

-View full course detailsCourse code: 252702 Sleep, Fatigue Risk Management and Occupational Health and Safety credits 30
+View full course detailsCourse code: 252702 Fatigue Risk Management for Occupational Health and Safety 30 credits

-The application of sleep and circadian science in fatigue risk management, shift work, and occupational health and safety.
-An overview of the organisational processes required to implement a fatigue risk management system, as well as regulatory requirements for management of fatigue and shift work in occupational health and safety.
+The application of sleep and circadian science when considering fatigue risk management, shift work, and occupational health and safety.
+An examination of approaches to fatigue management, including fatigue risk management systems.
+Consideration of the regulatory requirements for the management of fatigue to ensure occupational health and safety.

 View full course detailsPsychology (120 credits)